ShaileshRY/ShaileshRY/README.md

 ### Hi there 👋

-### I am currently pursuing a Masters in Business Analytics and Project Management.
+### Graduated with a Masters in Business Analytics and Project Management.

 ### I’m looking to collaborate on analytics projects that delve into machine learning, NLP, deep learning, data visualization, algorithmic trading or marketing analytics.